wp-plugins/gotmls/readme.txt

 Re-purposed Quick Scan to just scan the most affected areas and fixed a few small bugs.

 = 3.13.11 =
-Fixed a session bug to display the last directory scanned.

-= 3.13.10 =
-Fixed a few small cosmetic bugs for WP 3.8.
+Fixed a session bug to display the last directory scanned and a few other small cosmetic bugs for WP 3.8.

 = 3.12.27 =
 Added Spanish translation, thanks to Jelena Kovacevic and Andrew Kurtis.